DylanStrnad/Programming-Assignment-1/README.md

 ## Lessons Learned:

 Implimenting the shared memory and semaphores was a difficult process.
-I have not worked with shared memory before, and this was a learning experience.
-Also, synchronizing the producer and consumer to not run at the same time was difficult.
-Learning how to set up the semaphores and use them to synchronize the procuder and consumer was not an easy task.
+This project showed me how to set up shared memory between 2 cpp files, and how to manipulate this shared memory.
+This shared memory had to be manipulated within the process' code, but without semaphores, both processes would have unrestricted access to the shared memory, and would not work as intended.
+To solve this issue, semaphores had to be implimented.
+This allowed me to lock a process out of its critical section if another process was currently inside its critical section.
+For this project, I learned how to implement these features.

 ## How To Run:
 To compile code in linux environment, run these commands: